Lugle29/rsFC_in_internetaddiction/README.md

 The codefiles are:

-*functions.py*- Functions to retrieve, preprocess and analyse data which is called by the other scripts to keep them clean *ml_analysis.py* - Code for machine learning algorithm incorporating k-fold CV (extra script) and created by David Steyrl sklearn_repeated_group_k_fold.py
+*functions.py*- Functions to retrieve, preprocess and analyse data which is called by the other scripts to keep them clean \n *ml_analysis.py* - Code for machine learning algorithm incorporating k-fold CV (extra script) and created by David Steyrl sklearn_repeated_group_k_fold.py